Hadi Norouzi

 He joined Persepolis youth team in 2000 and was promoted to the first team squad in 2008 by Afshin Ghotbi after spend a short spell at Pasargad and Damash Iranian.
 In 2013, he joined Naft Tehran in a six-month loan contract.
 At the end of the season, he was returned to Persepolis and became a regular squad player.

 On 1 October 2015, Norouzi died of a heart attack in his sleep at the age of 30.
 At the time of his death, he was Persepolis' captain, having been named as the club captain two months before.

 Club career

 Early years

 Norouzi joined Persepolis in summer 2000 from Persepolis U19.
 He played four seasons for Persepolis U19 and moved to Pasargad.
 He moved back to Persepolis U21 after he served his conscription in Fajr Sepah Tehran.
-He left Persepolis U21 teams for Damah Iranian's Senior team of Division 1.
+He left the Persepolis U21 teams for Damah Iranian's Senior team of Division 1.